 The terminal shall support "do-it-now" events as defined in clause 8 of TS 102 809 [3].
 Support of events synchronized to a DVB timeline as referred to in that document is not included.

 Broadcasters shall place all "do-it-now" stream descriptors to be monitored simultaneously by an application on a single PID.
 This may be the same PID as is used for other DSM-CC sections.

+The XML event description file defined in clause 8.2 of TS 102 809 [3] must not contain an XML Document Type Definition (“<!DOCTYPE ...>”).

 7.2.5 DSM-CC carousel